Elder Island

 Elder Island is an irregularly shaped island located at the eastern opening of the Fury and Hecla Strait.
 Situated in Nunavut's Qikiqtaaluk Region within the northern Canadian Arctic, the island is north of the Melville Peninsula and Ormonde Island.
 It is approximately 1 km south of Baffin Island (separated by Adolf Jensen Sound), while the Foxe Basin is to the east.

+The fun thing about this island is that it is located on a lake, that is located on an island, that is located on a lake, that is located on an island, that is located on a lake, that is located in Canada.